 In Windows PowerShell and PowerShell 7, profile files contain code which PowerShell runs each time you start a new PowerShell console or a new instance of the ISE (or VS Code).
 These files enable you to pre-configure a PowerShell 7.
 You can add variables, PowerShell PS drives, functions and more using Profiles.
 As part of this book, there are PowerShell (and VS Code) profile file samples which you can download from GitHub.

-This recipe download and installs the profile files for the PowerShell 7 console.
+This recipe downloads and installs the profile files for the PowerShell 7 console.

 Getting Ready